Flights cancelled as ash cloud pours from Chile volcano

 Winds have already carried part of the ash cloud to the city of Chillan, some 400 kilometres south of Santiago, and could reach the capital by the end of the day, said government meteorologist Arnoldo Zuniga.

-Most of the ash, however, was headed over the Andes mountains into neighbouring Argentina.
+Most of the ash, however, was headed over the Andes mountains into neighboring Argentina, and weather experts said it could reach as far as Buenos Aires province, some 1,500 kilometres to the east.

-"We don't rule out that the cloud could reach part of Buenos Aires over the next 48 to 72 hours," said Zuniga.
+"At the moment we don't forecast the ashes will reach Buenos Aires city, depending on whether or not there is a third eruption," said Ignacio Lopez, a meteorologist at Argentina's national meteorology centre.

 Volcanic ash can damage aircraft and makes flying dangerous.
 In 2011, the eruption of Chile's Puyehue volcano sent ash high into the atmosphere, leading to flight cancellations as far away as Australia.

-International travel was unaffected as of Thursday afternoon, but LATAM Airlines Group SA's LAN.SN Chilean arm, LAN, has cancelled over 20 domestic flights to and from the affected region since Wednesday.
-Local carrier SKY Airline has also cancelled flights to and from the city of Puerto Montt.
+"So far, the eruption has been slightly less serious (than in 2011) and the meteorological conditions have been good, meaning the ashes are remaining suspended in the air," said Lopez.

+International airlines that fly into Santiago contacted by Reuters said they were monitoring the situation but flights were unaffected.

-In Argentina, Bariloche and Neuquen airports were shut.
-Flights by LAN Argentina, state-owned Aerolineas Argentinas and Lade, owned by the Argentine Air Force, were affected.
+In Argentina, Bariloche and Neuquen airports were shut, with Bariloche - which TV pictures showed covered in grey ash - due to be closed Friday too.
+Flights by LATAM Airlines' LAN.SN local arm LAN Argentina and state-owned Aerolineas Argentinas were affected.

+LAN Chile had cancelled over 20 domestic flights since the eruption but said on Thursday afternoon that owing to an improvement in conditions as the ash dissipated, it was resuming a normal schedule.

-Over 4,000 people have been evacuated from the immediate area, authorities said, with the emergency services focusing on the small town of Ensenada, some 15 kilometres from the volcano.
-TV pictures showed a thick layer of gray ash coating nearby towns.
+Nearly 4,500 people have been evacuated from the immediate area, authorities said, with the emergency services focusing on the small town of Ensenada, some 15 kilometres from the volcano.

-No one has been reported killed, and a climber who was close to the summit when the eruption occurred and reported missing, has been found alive and in good health.

 (Additional reporting by Antonio de la Jara in Santiago and Sarah Marsh in Buenos Aires.
-Editing by Meredith Mazzilli and Andre Grenon)
+Editing by Meredith Mazzilli, Andre Grenon and Andrew Hay)